Blotch3D/Blotch3D/README.md

 When it comes time to open the 3D window, you instantiate that class and call its "Run" method *from the same thread that instantiated it*.
-The Run method will call the Setup, FrameProc, and FrameDraw methods, and not return until the window closes.
+The Run method will call the Setup, FrameProc, and FrameDraw methods when appropriate (explained below), and not return until the window closes.

-We will call the thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., the "3D thread".
+The thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., we will call the "3D thread".

 All code that accesses 3D resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.